-Aside from the headline-grabbing capabilities, macOS Mojave brings a new Dynamic Desktop feature that automatically changes the new desktop wallpaper to match the time of day.
+Aside from its major headline-grabbing capabilities, macOS Mojave brought a new Dynamic Desktop feature that automatically adjusts a special wallpaper to match the time of day.

-The operating system includes just one Dynamic Desktop example in form of a desert-themed photograph that changes seamlessly from day to night as time goes on.
+The operating system includes two dynamic wallpapers, one a desert-themed photograph and the other a solar gradient.
+Both change seamlessly from day to night as time goes on.

 How to test Dynamic Desktop

-Unfortunately, words cannot really properly convey the true nature and subtleties of the Dynamic Desktop effect.
-You will need to experience it for yourself by selecting the new dynamic wallpaper in your desktop and screen saver preferences.
+Words cannot properly convey the subtleties of Dynamic Desktop.
+Best thing you experience it yourself by choosing a dynamic wallpaper in your desktop and screen saver preferences.

 TUTORIAL: How to use Nigh Shift for Mac